-Bhrigu Lake TrekHimachal Pradesh, or the abode of the clouds is known to be a paradise for the adventure junkies.
-Known for all its fascinating marvels and offerings, this scenic Indian state has become a hotspot for almost all sorts of adventure sports and activities.
-Located in the Kullu District of Himachal, the Bhrigu Lake is one such destination that entices the trekkers like any other destinations in the country.
+Located in the Kullu District of Himachal, the Bhrigu Lake is one such destination that entices the trekkers because of its scenic landscapes and tranquility.
 Standing gracefully at a height of 14,100ft, this high altitude lake can be reached from Gulaba hamlet or the sacred Vashist Temple.
 According to the legends, Maharishi Bhrigu, a pious Hindu saint used to meditate beside this lake and thus it is considered as a sacred or holy site by the devotees.

 Best time to visit Bhrigu Lake TrekMay June July Aug Sep